MagicMirrorOrg/MagicMirror-Documentation/module-development/core-module-file.md

 Whenever the MagicMirror needs to update the information on screen (because it starts, or because your module asked a refresh using `this.updateDom()`), the system calls the getHeader method to retrieve the module's header.
-This method should therefor return a string.
+This method should therefore return a string.
 If this method is not subclassed, this function will return the user's configured header.

 If you want to use the original user's configured header, reference